 Abbey had the chance to share a number of beers with some of the XP advocates.
 She herself, of course, remained perfectly in control and hardly slobbered at all.
 When in their cups they claimed "a design will arise from the code."
 Abbey supposes this is fine for business software, but shudders to think about a safety critical system built so casually.

 Yet the XP folks do have some valuable insights.
 Their test first, test often and validate all changes via tests, while hardly a new concept, is profoundly important and neglected by nearly every development team.
 The automated tests XP requires are tougher to implement on embedded systems than for desktop apps.
-But Abbey feels the cost of extra test jigs is worthwhile to insure high quality code.
+But Abbey feels the cost of extra test jigs is worthwhile to ensure high quality code.
 She notes that one of the contributing factors to the $400 million Ariane 5 failure was management's unwillingness to spend $100k on a test platform for the inertial navigation system.

 She does wonder if the pair programming XP mandates might be too intimate for many, especially for so many socially inept developers who can't sustain a relationship with a significant other, let alone a kibitzing colleague.
 But such an activity does at least put two pairs of eyes on every line of code.
 She feels that's not as powerful as formal code inspections! but that it's much better than the current model of writing software no one ever audits.